k4m4/kickthemout/readme.md

 **NOTE**: You need to have [Homebrew](http://brew.sh/) installed before running the Mac OS installation.

-Also, **keep in mind** that you might be asked to run some extra commands after executing the pip installation.
+Also, **keep in mind** that you might be asked to run some extra commands after executing the pip requirement installation.

 ## Arch Installation